 Solar PV system owners can still push to and pull from the grid when their panels are overproducing or not producing at all (better known as net-metering).
 However, for the true off-grid enthusiast, this is a compromise.
 For a genuine clean power utility to exist, battery storage has to be robust enough to make clean energy a solution that is completely independent of the electric grid.

-In 2017, the Powerwall is certainly the consumer favorite for the solar battery market and the recently launched Powerwall 2.0 brought the cost down to $5,500.
+The Powerwall is certainly the consumer favorite for the solar battery market in 2018 and the recently launched Powerwall 2.0 brought the cost down to $5,500.
 It should be no surprise that Tesla’s next move was the expansion into the solar industry, where its loyalists have been waiting for a rooftop solar product that comes branded with a shiny red Tesla T.

-Tesla Energy home: how the SolarCity merger changed the brand
+Tesla home: how the SolarCity merger changed the brand

 There’s a major difference between what Tesla Energy can offer you today and what their brand has promised for the future.
 The former is a dynamic combination of luxury electric vehicles with home energy storage that can be paired with a solar panel system – not a Tesla solar roof, but a traditional rooftop solar installation.
 The latter, however, offers a complete disruption of the energy market as we know it today.
 For many years, buying electricity has been the following consumer process that offers little choice or agency: find out which one or two utilities serve your area and sign up under whatever rate they are offering today.

 Under the “no boundaries” leadership of Elon Musk, the Tesla brand is trying to become the first company to truly offer an alternative to the modern day utility.
 You could even say Elon Musk wants Tesla to become the modern day energy company and re-frame traditional energy companies as fossil fuel utilities.